LagosPortugalGuide.com

 Meia Praia beach near Lagos

-There are three forms of public transport to get to the Meia Praia beach from Lagos; walk, bus and train.
-The public bus service is the beach route (route 2) which starts at Mos Beach heads the Lagos bus station and ends at Meia beach.
-An adult single from the bus station costs €1.60 and the journey time is just over 20 minutes but there is only one service an hour and an intermittent service at the weekends.
+There are three forms of public transport to reach Meia Praia from Lagos: walking, bus, and train.
+The public bus service is the "Beach Route" (Route 2), which starts at Porto de Mós, heads to the Lagos bus station, and ends at Meia Praia.
+An adult single ticket from the bus station costs €1.60, and the journey takes just over 20 minutes.
+However, there is only one service per hour and intermittent service on weekends.